BRENDA ESKRIDGE

 MEET BRENDA

-Brenda Eskridge earned a Master’s in Health Administration (MHA) from Drexel University’s College of Nursing and Healthcare Professions and is currently pursuing a Ph.D. in Health Services.
-Her dissertation focuses on addressing the shortage of primary care physicians.
-Brenda began her career in healthcare as a medical receptionist at a busy orthopedic practice where she developed a passion for the business side of healthcare.
-With over 26 years of industry experience, she has held leadership roles in clinical operations management, revenue cycle management, business development, and strategic planning.
-Currently, Brenda serves as the Director of Physician Billing Governance and Risk at CaroMont Health, where she collaborates with internal and external stakeholders to provide education and guidance aimed at minimizing compliance risks.
+Brenda began her healthcare career as a medical receptionist at a prominent orthopedic practice in downtown Washington, DC, where she cultivated a strong interest in the administrative aspects of healthcare.
+Bringing over 26 years of industry expertise, she has held leadership positions in clinical operations management, revenue cycle management, business development, and strategic planning.
+Brenda currently serves as Director of PB Governance and Risk at CaroMont Health, working collaboratively with both internal and external stakeholders to deliver education and guidance focused on mitigating compliance risks.
+She earned a bachelor's degree in business administration and achieved her Master of Health Administration (MHA) from Drexel University's College of Nursing and Healthcare Professions.

 In 2023, Brenda founded The Jonah Pearl Group, a healthcare consulting firm dedicated to empowering independent physician practice owners to thrive in a dynamic and ever-changing industry.
 In addition to her extensive healthcare experience, Brenda is a licensed Realtor.
 She first obtained her real estate license in Maryland in the early 2000s and has since used her expertise to help others through her book, 19 Steps to Buying Your First Home – What I Wish I Knew When I Purchased My First Home at the Age of 19.
 Brenda is passionate about promoting economic development through homeownership and is committed to helping first-time homebuyers avoid common pitfalls and make informed decisions.

-In 2017, Brenda relocated to Mount Holly, North Carolina, with her family.
-She is the proud mother of three children: a 25-year-old son who graduated with a degree in Sport Management from Johnson C. Smith University, earned an MBA from Winthrop University, and is now pursuing his dream career in basketball operations for an NBA organization; her eldest daughter, 19, who attended Mount Holly Middle and Stuart Cramer High School and is now a rising sophomore at Clark Atlanta University, majoring in Journalism and Mass Media; and her youngest, a three-year-old who brings joy to the household.
-Brenda is driven by a belief in the power of education and community, embodying her motto, “Empowering Minds and Shaping Futures."
+In 2017, Brenda and her family relocated to Mount Holly.
+She is the mother of three children: her 27-year-old son, who earned a degree in Sport Management from Johnson C. Smith University, completed an MBA at Winthrop University, and works in basketball operations for an NBA organization; her eldest daughter, age 20, an alumna of Mount Holly Middle and Stuart Cramer High School, who is pursuing undergraduate studies with an interest in Journalism and Mass Media; and her youngest child, age five, who is excited for kindergarten and brings lots of excitement to the household.
+Brenda is guided by a strong belief in the transformative impact of education and community, exemplified by her guiding motto, “Empowering Minds and Shaping Futures."

 Service

-• Vice Chair of the Board - Catherine’s House – Belmont, NC since 2018
+Board Member, Vice Chair - Catherine’s House – Belmont, NC since 2018

 ESKRIDGE 4 EDUCATION